logannye/emsqrt/README.md

 - **Hard Memory Guarantees**: Never exceeds the configured memory cap (e.g., 100MB).
 All allocations are tracked via RAII guards.
 - **External-Memory Operators**: Sort, join, and aggregate operations automatically spill to disk when memory limits are hit.
 - **Tree Evaluation (TE) Scheduling**: Principled execution schedule that decomposes plans into blocks with bounded fan-in to control peak memory.
-- **Cloud-Ready**: Spill segments support local filesystem, S3, and GCS (planned) with checksums and compression.
+- **Cloud-Ready**: Spill segments support local filesystem with checksums and compression.
+S3 and GCS adapters are planned.
 - **Deterministic Execution**: Stable plan hashing for reproducibility and auditability.
 - **Memory-Constrained Environments**: Designed for edge computing, serverless, embedded systems, and containerized deployments.